amaelibu/100-days-of-code/log.md

 **Today's Progress**:rewatched 2 of the shorter videos from yesterday and completed 3 lessons.

-**Thoughts**: thankful for website uodates and regained access. combo of website, videos, and articles building strong foundational knowledge.
+**Thoughts**: thankful for website updates and regained access. combo of website, videos, and articles building strong foundational knowledge.

 **Link(s) to work**: {day 4 Tweet] (https://mobile.twitter.com/amaelibu/status/1184635817215582213)